-A: It is acceptable to print/put the Member Company's logo on medical books/journals or items of medical utility.
-However, brand names are not allowed.
+It is acceptable to print/put the Member Company's logo on medical books/journals or items of A: medical utility.
+However, brand names are not allowed unless the product's name is essential for the correct use of the item by the patient.